NativeScript/android-v8/README.md

 # android-v8
 Contains the Google's V8 build used in android runtime.
-The latest branch is [v6.6.346.23](https://github.com/NativeScript/android-v8/tree/darind/6.6.346.23)

 ### How to build (linux)